-The Taekwondo practitioner wears different colored belts to symbolize what level of expertise he has achieved in the art.
+The Taekwondo practitioner wears different colored belts to symbolize what level of expertise he or she has achieved in the art.
 There are nine steps and five colored belts in the promotional system of Taekwondo.
 The belts are: white, yellow, blue, red, and black.
 Though these are the formalized belt colors of Taekwondo, some school have added additional colors as a motivational tool for their students.

 The colors of the belts are symbolic of Taekwondo's philosophic basis.
 At the root of this expression is the beginning and ending belts: white and black.

 The white belt and the black belt symbolize Um and Yang.
 This ancient philosophic understanding is more commonly known by the Chinese expression, Yin and Yang.

 Um and Yang describes the inter-linking diversity of this universe.
 White symbolizes day, while black symbolizes night.
 White represents lightness, as black represents fullness.
 White is purity, where black is knowledge, and so on.

 It is understood in the philosophy of Um and Yang that one element cannot exist without its counterpart.
 As such, the entire universe is based upon a system of duality.
 In terms of Taekwondo, this represents that the student learns from the instructor, while the instructor functions due to the student.

 The three remaining belts are depicted in primary colors: yellow, blue, and red.
-These represent a student's progression from the realms of naiveté' to the deeper dimensions of knowledge.
+These represent a student's progression from the realms of naiveté' to the deeper dimensions of advanced understanding.